|

 to high shock environments.

-balance sensors were provided with piezoelectric or magnetic
+Early force balance sensors were provided with piezoelectric

-constantly oscillating the bearing slightly to keep the coefficient
+effects by constantly oscillating the bearing slightly to keep

 Recent designs, utilizing high-resolution null detect systems,